 CDC guidelines for daycares recommend:

 - Machine washable cloth toys should be used by one individual at a time or should not be used at all.
 These toys should be laundered before being used by another child.

 - Do not share toys with other groups of infants or toddlers, unless they are washed and sanitized before being moved from one group to the other.

 Does this hold true for yoga props and blankets?
 BKS Iyengar is known for inventing props.
 Where is the righteous outcry from all the senior Iyengar yoga teachers who signed the letter excerpted above?
-Does the well-being of Iyengar yoga students and the protection of BKS Iyengar’s legacy only matter when it is to your benefit?
+Does the well being of Iyengar yoga students and the protection of BKS Iyengar’s legacy only matter when it is to their benefit?